 So how do we name our fine art photos?
 The process for each is different.
 Sometimes an image will simply speak to us.
 It gives us its name.
 It might even scream out its name before we click the shutter.
 These images are the easy ones to name, however, they are few and far between.
 “Idaho Spring” was just one such image.

-Cramer Imaging's professional quality landscape photograph of a farm field and equipment with colorful clouds in Rexburg, Madison, Idaho
+Audrey Cramer Photography's professional quality landscape photograph of a farm field and equipment with colorful clouds in Rexburg, Madison, Idaho

 Clinical Names